 Step back in time and experience life as it used to be in the old west.
-Ghost town has many shops and relics from a long gone era.
-You can find craftsmen working on their crafts, a one-room schoolhouse, a museum, a jailhouse, a few shops and food stands and a stagecoach that takes you around the park.
+The ghost town has many shops and relics from a long-gone era.
+You can find craftsmen working on their crafts, a one-room schoolhouse, a museum, a jailhouse, a few shops, food stands, and a stagecoach that takes you around the park.

 The ride is easy with no sudden movements or deep plunges, but you expect to get wet.
 That is the whole idea of a water ride.

 If you want to enjoy it without getting wet, buy or bring a poncho.
 Remember to keep your cameras and other water-sensitive items in the compartment provided in the middle of the raft.

 Pony express is a fast rollercoaster ride with a quick launch.
 The seats are designed to simulate a galloping horse but to me, they felt more like motorcycles.
 You straddle the seat and sit leaning forward, which adds to the excitement of the ride.

 Like any rollercoaster, it goes through several twists and turns and ups and downs.
 This one is considered easy and appropriate for young children.
 It was fun to ride but ended too quickly.